 4. Lands and facilities on TRACS: (a) use the JTF communications protocol to explain and discuss issues related to cost; maybe Lands legacy data; and forward-looking Facilities data in the Matrix, and (b) take the issue to the regional association administrators and AFWA, encouraging State review and comment on the proposed regulation on real property grant tracking as it pertains to real property and facilities acquired with WSFR funds (depending on date of the regulation’s publication).

-5. WSFR program viewer: AFWA will form a working group representing States and trade associations to figure out what state data can be used on the program viewer to tell the WSFR story.
+5. WSFR program viewer: AFWA will form a working group with State, WSFR, and trade association representation to figure out what state data can be used on the program viewer to tell the WSFR story.

 6. Wildlife damage management: Produce a proposal to use the Issue ID/DM process and AFWA’s committee structure to scope out this issue (need for clarification and what we can agree on re: eligibility) and work toward having more information for the Fall 2019 JTF meeting.